Piengineer12/public-addons/ccvccm/media/ccvccm_notes.md

         interval = 0.01, -- only when type == "number"
         logarithmic = true, -- only when type == "number"
-        {} -- if nested typeInfo tables are supplied, this will be presented as a list of types },
+        {} -- if nested typeInfo tables are supplied, this will be presented as a list of types -- type = "keybind" is not implemented here
+    },
     userInfo = true,
     notify = true,